Our Milan Tour Guide

 First, traditional Milanese cuisine, like French Cuisine, uses a lot of butter.
 The Milanese still use olive oil, but they cook with way more butter than is the norm in most other parts of Italy.

 Second, there is more risotto and polenta than pasta on Milanese menus.
-When you think Italian food, you assume pasta, right?
+When you think of Italian food, you assume it is pasta, right?
 But risotto and polenta are even more prevalent in Milan cuisine than pasta!

-• Risotto alla Milanese – This special saffron-infused rice dish originated in the city during the Renaissance period.
-Today, it’s a staple on menus not only in restaurants in Milan but also in Italian restaurants around the globe.
+• Risotto alla Milanese—This special saffron-infused rice dish originated in the city during the Renaissance period.
+Today, it’s a staple on menus not only in Milan but also in Italian restaurants around the globe.

 • Cotoletta alla Milanese is a thick, fried veal cutlet and needs, we say, delicious.
 History has recorded centuries of fights between the Austrians and Italians over who first invented this classic dish (in Austria, the wiener schnitzel is nearly the same).
 Still, whatever the case, a cotoletta is now a Milanese staple!

-• Polenta – A hearty, stick-to-your-bones cornmeal dish can be served as a second course topped with anything from a hearty meat stew to cheese to vegetables or as a simple side dish.
-Polenta derives from the area’s cucina povera, or homemade cooking with poor, simple ingredients, but is still beloved today.
+• Polenta is a hearty, stick-to-your-bones cornmeal dish served as a second course topped with anything from a hearty meat stew to cheese to vegetables or as a simple side dish.
+Polenta derives from the area’s cucina povera, or homemade cooking with poor, simple ingredients, but it is still beloved today.
 Popular polenta recipes include adding meat ragù, sausage, mushrooms, gorgonzola, or butter.

 Do one-day trips from Milan

-Milan is a fantastic base for a day trip thanks to its prime position in northern Italy’s central region; that is why this Milan Guide will reveal the most memorable day trips from the city.
-Whether discovering the rolling Swiss and Italian Alps or the stunning lakes nearby, extend your stay in Milan by adding an unforgettable day trip.
+Thanks to its prime location in northern Italy’s central region, Milan is a fantastic base for a day trip.
+This Milan Guide will reveal the city’s most memorable day trips.
+Whether you’re discovering the rolling Swiss and Italian Alps or the stunning lakes nearby, you can extend your stay in Milan by adding an unforgettable day trip.

 Thanks to the country’s nifty transport system, traveling by train in Italy means the best day trips from Milan are easy and affordable.
 So, prepare for unforgettable experiences, from lovely seaside resorts like Portofino to mesmerizing lakes like Lake Como or a food-inspired visit to Bologna.